ivans-innovation-lab/my-company-documentation/README.md

 ## The trio - architecture, oranization & process {#the-trio---architecture-culture--process}

-To accomplish this we need the trio of microservices, DevOps, and continuous delivery.
+To accomplish this we need the trio of microservices, organization \(culture\), and continuous delivery.

 * [Microservices](//chapter1/README.md) is the architecture,
 * [A specific organization](//chapter2/README.md) — specifically CALMS \(collaboration, automation, learning, measuring, and sharing\)—is the culture,